Everett Gendler: Biography

 Gendler was born in Chariton, Iowa, in 1928 to a religious Jewish family who moved to Des Moines in 1939.
 He graduated from Theodore Roosevelt High School and went on to earn a B.A. from the University of Chicago in 1948 during the height of Robert Hutchins's leadership.
 He remained at Chicago until 1951 studying with the philosopher Rudolf Carnap.
 In 1957, he was ordained as a Conservative rabbi by the Jewish Theological Seminary.

 In the late 1950s and early 1960s, Gendler served as rabbi to a number of congregations throughout Latin America, including the Beth Israel Community Center in Mexico City, Mexico (1957–1959), the Associacao Religiosa Israelita in Rio de Janeiro, Brazil (1961), and the five congregations of Havana, Cuba (High Holidays and Passover, 1968–1969).
 From 1962 to 1968, Gendler served as rabbi at the Jewish Center of Princeton, New Jersey.

 During the late 1960s and early 1970s, Gendler, along with his wife Mary Gendler (born 1940) was involved in several alternative residential communities, including Ivan Illich's Centro Intercultural de Documentación in Cuernavaca, Mexico (1968–1969) (alongside Harvey Cox) and the inter-racial inter-religious living center Packard Manse in Stoughton, Massachusetts (1969–1971).

 In 1971, Gendler became rabbi at Temple Emanuel of the Merrimack Valley and in 1977, Gendler was appointed by Ted Sizer as the first Jewish chaplain at Phillips Academy, Andover as part of a Catholic–Protestant–Jewish "tri-ministry" Gendler remained in his position at Phillips Andover, alongside his position at Temple Emanuel of the Merrimack Valley, until his retirement, at the age of 67, in 1995.

 From 1995 to 2022, Gendler, along with his wife Mary Gendler, was involved in community education work among the Tibetan exiles on Strategic Nonviolent Struggle.
 In 2007, they played a central role in the founding of the Active Nonviolence Education Center in Dharmasala, India.

-He is the father of two daughters, Tamar Gendler, who is Professor of Philosophy and Dean of the Faculty of Arts and Sciences at Yale University, and Naomi Gendler Camper, who is Chief Policy Officer at the American Bankers Association.
+He is the father of two daughters, Tamar Gendler, a professor of philosophy at Yale University, and Naomi Gendler Camper, who is Chief Policy Officer at the American Bankers Association.

+Everett Gendler died of natural causes at Sarasota Memorial Hospital in 2022.